← Back to practice catalog

 Transactional: OTP, receipt—often bypass marketing throttle with abuse checks only.

-Marketing: stricter frequency caps, unsubscribe enforcement, separate quota.
+Marketing: Stricter frequency caps, unsubscribe enforcement, separate quota.

 Single vs multi-queue